 Locations vary.
 Most of my VO classes are currently offered at Undertone Music in Minneapolis.
 On-camera classes will vary — Minneapolis and the near suburbs are most common.
 I can also come to your location, depending upon distance and availability.

 For on-camera and voiceover coaching, my rate is $100 per hour.
 (See “Money back guarantee” above.)

 This rate would be the same for private coaching or a class.
 For example, if you gather a group of four actors for a session, you would split that hourly rate among the four actors.
 Thus, a two-hour class would cost each person $25 per hour, for a total of $50 per person.
 If you arrange all the logistics for a class (coordinating students and schedule), discounts are available.

 I recommend small group work over private work for most on-camera and voiceover classes.
 There are “aha” moments that happen when observing another actor working through similar concepts.
-I’m happy to coach privately, if you prefer.
+I’m happy to coach privately, as my schedule allows.